 Language & Culture are always a part of GOGI ABROAD programs!
 We have found this to be the best way to become truly immersed within the culture and to feel fully connected to a place.
 By understanding the sounds of a new language we are offered another way of expressing ourselves, which allows us to function with greater ease in a new world.

 Several days of our trip to Tanzania will be dedicated to working with the MELOC school in Longido.
 Projects will include the actual building of the school, curriculum development and working with the children directly on variety of different subjects.
 We will be working closely with local staff and participant families who will show us how to do the projects and use appropriate tools.

-Liz Jackson, Director and Founder of Gogi Abroad
+Liz Jackson, Leader and Director of Gogi Abroad